Generic eigenstate preparation via measurement-based purification: Introduction

 The rest part of this work is structured as follows.
 In Sec.~\ref{ProbPurification}, a generic framework is introduced for eigenstate preparation based on repeated measurements on the ancillary qubit.
 A necessary condition for state purification is established through defining a purification operator in the system space, given knowledge about the energy spectrum of the system.
 In Sec.~\ref{Uniqueness}, we show that the steady state of the system in the limit of an infinite number of measurements is exactly the same as the target state with a given purification operator.
 In Sec.~\ref{UniquenessTotal}, our framework is extended to a more general system Hamiltonian and a necessary condition is provided about the eigenstate preparation.
-In Sec.~\ref{Sec:PrepareEntangledState}, we apply our framework to prepare a singlet Bell state of a pair of qubits and the GHZ state in a three-qubit system.
-In Sec.~\ref{Sec:STIRAP}, we present two hybrid models consisting of STIRAP and state purification in a three-level system to demonstrate an accelerated adiabatic passage.
+In Sec.~\ref{Sec:PrepareEntangledState}, we apply our framework to prepare a singlet Bell state for a double-qubit system and the GHZ state for a three-qubit system.
+In Sec.~\ref{Sec:STIRAP}, we present two hybrid models combining STIRAP and state purification to demonstrate an accelerated adiabatic passage in a three-level system.
 We summarize our work in Sec.~\ref{Sec:Conclusion}.